Disclaimer: No intention is being made to infringe upon J K Rowling's copyright as the author of a fabulous range of books.

 'Give it back to me tomorrow.
 Good night Minerva,' and Albus nodded his head cordially at her, smiled and left.

-When she finally fell asleep, it was curled up in his dressing gown.
+When she finally fell asleep, she was curled up in his cloak.

 The next morning, Minerva joined the breakfast table slightly late, she was delayed briefly by a sixth year Ravenclaw who had a question on some set homework, but then took a seat beside the school nurse, Gill, feeling surprisingly hungry.